Want to know more about Labour?

 They can and must be changed.

-As I travelled the country during the leadership campaign it was wonderful to see the diversity of all the people in our country.
+I travelled the country during the leadership campaign it was wonderful

 And that is now being reflected in our membership with more black, Asian and ethnic minority members joining our party.